kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 One wonders why Gauss chose $\sqrt{2}$ and $1$ as his arguments for the AGM.
 It was that choice that led to the serendipitous equality to the ratio $\frac{\pi}{\varpi}$.
 Does chance only favour the prepared mind [@chance], and guide it to choose randomly, but with uncanny prescience, something that heralds a discovery?
 Like Alexander Fleming and penicillin [@penicillin]?

 Unexpected links between different mathematical sub-fields are discovered by mathematicians who experiment and keenly observe their results.
-One is reminded here also of James Clerk Maxwell boldly asserting that he could “scarcely avoid the inference that light consists in the transverse undulations of the same medium which is the cause of electric and magnetic phenomena,” [@maxwell] upon realizing that the speed of electromagnetic waves and those of light were close.
+One is reminded here also of James Clerk Maxwell boldly asserting that he could "scarcely avoid the inference that light consists in the transverse undulations of the same medium which is the cause of electric and magnetic phenomena," [@maxwell] upon realizing that the speed of electromagnetic waves and those of light were close.
 Such leaps of the imagination guided by intuition, logic, and discipline are responsible for major discoveries in science and mathematics.

 I would like to conclude this section on Gauss's contributions to $\pi$ by stating a _three-term_ Machin-like formula that he bequeathed to mathematics:
 $$